ivliag/handy-ones/README.md

 4. [`handy-svg`](https://github.com/ivliag/handy-ones/tree/master/packages/handy-svg) is a tool to [properly inject SVG images](https://dev.to/javar/external-svgs-that-you-can-style-2a37) to web pages
 5. [`handy-lazy-img`](https://github.com/ivliag/handy-ones/tree/master/packages/handy-lazy-img) is a React component for intelligent image lazy-loading with responsive images support
 6. [`handy-copy-clipboard`](https://github.com/ivliag/handy-ones/tree/master/packages/handy-copy-clipboard) is a flexible copy-to-clipboard component with visual state feedback
+7. [`handy-idle`](https://github.com/ivliag/handy-ones/tree/master/packages/handy-idle) is a React hook to detect user idle state with configurable timeout and callbacks

 ## Monorepo
 1. This is a monorepository, components are developed and distributed separately